جامعة النجاح الوطنية

 • 10621551

-Practical implementation of theoretical and experimental knowledge gained from graduation project I. Formal and scientific written report of the work done in parts I and II, and presentation with public defense of the graduation project.
+Practical implementation of theoretical and experimental knowledge gained from graduation project i. formal and scientific written report of the work done in parts i and ii, and presentation with public defense of the graduation project.

 3